Mathematical Anatomy of Neutrino Decoherence in Red Turbulence: A Fractional Calculus Approach: Exact Solution in Laplace Space

 \subsubsection{Exact Non-Markovian Master Equation from Nakajima–Zwanzig Projection}

-We now present a rigorous, non-perturbative derivation of the master equation governing neutrino decoherence in red turbulent matter using the Nakajima–Zwanzig (NZ) projection operator formalism \cite{breuer2007theory}.
+We now present a rigorous, non-perturbative derivation of the master equation governing neutrino decoherence in turbulent matter (with negative spectral indices corresponding to $\nu<0$) using the Nakajima–Zwanzig (NZ) projection operator formalism \cite{breuer2007theory}.
 The essential advantage of the NZ approach is that it treats the memory kernel \emph{exactly} for classical Gaussian noise, automatically resumming all cumulants that contribute to the phase‑diffusion process.

 Consider the total Hilbert space $\mathcal{H}_{\mathrm{total}} = \mathcal{H}_S \otimes \mathcal{H}_{\mathrm{env}}$, where $\mathcal{H}_S$ is the two‑flavor neutrino space and $\mathcal{H}_{\mathrm{env}}$ describes the turbulent matter field.
 The Hamiltonian is